Multiple Sclerosis (MS) in Children

 - strange sensation like numbness or prickling

-- problems with memory, thinking or judgement
+- problems with memory, thinking or judgment

 - emotional problems